(1) Blending: Adjusting concentration of dextrose syrup to 45-50% by R.O water, then adding alkali to maintain ph value, after that adding catalyst.

 (4) Filtration: After precipitation, the sorbitol solution needs to be filtered to remove the residual catalyst.

-(5) Decolorization: Remove the colored substances in sorbitol solution.
+(5) Decolorization: Remove the colored substances in sorbitol solution by active carbon.

 (6) Ion exchange: Remove the salt and organic existing in the sorbitol solution by the ion exchange resin to improve the quality of the product.